A simple rank-based Markov chain with self-organized criticality: Introduction and results

 Our first result says that particles arriving on the left of the critical point $p_{\rm c}:=1-e^{-1}$ are eventually removed from the system, but for large enough time, particles arriving on the right of $p_{\rm c}$ stay in the system forever.

 \bt[A.s.\ behavior of the minimum] For any finite $x\sub[0,1]$, one has \be \limsup_{k\to\infty}M^x_k=1-e^{-1}\quad{\rm a.s.} \ee \et

 To understand Theorem~\ref{T:limsup} better, note that for each $0\leq q\leq 1$, the restriction $X^x_k\cap[0,q]$ of $X^x_k$ to $[0,q]$ is a Markov chain.
 Indeed, particles arriving on the right of $q$ just have the effect that in each time step, with probability $1-q$, the minimal element of $X^x_k\cap[0,q]$, if there is one, is removed, while no new particles are added inside $[0,q]$.
 Theorem~\ref{T:limsup} says that this Markov chain is recurrent for $q<p_{\rm c}$ and transient for $q>p_{\rm c}$.
-For any $q\in[0,1]$, let \be \tau^\emptyset_q:=\inf\{k>0:X^\emptyset_k\cap[0,q]=\emptyset\} \ee be the first time the restricted process $X^\emptyset_k\cap[0,q]$ returns to the empty set.
-Our next theorem shows that for $q<p_{\rm c}$, the restricted chain is positively recurrent and ergodic, while for $q>p_{\rm c}$, it is transient.
-Below, we call a subset of $[0,p_{\rm c})$ \emph{locally finite} if its intersection with any compact subset of $[0,p_{\rm c})$ is finite.
+For any $q\in[0,1]$, let \be \tau^q_\emptyset:=\inf\{k>0:X^\emptyset_k\cap[0,q]=\emptyset\} \ee be the first time the restricted process $X^\emptyset_k\cap[0,q]$ returns to the empty set.
+Letting $\P^x$ denote the law of $X^x$, we have the following result.